wp-plugins/geoposty/readme.txt

 === Geoposty ===

 Contributors: Mobiah, mcinvale
+Tags: geolocation, geotargeting, ip geolocation, geolocated content, geotargeted content, geomarketing, geocoding, geographic location, geotargeting radius, localized content
-Tags: geo ip, maps, twitter, local, business, weather, location, ip address, widget, geo Requires at least: 2.7
+Requires at least: 2.7
-Tested up to: 3.0
+Tested up to: 3.0.1
-Stable tag: 0.8
+Stable tag: 0.9

 Geoposty determines your visitor's location from their ip address, then displays dynamic content that is specific to their area.